gtxaspec/wz_flash-helper/docs/README.md

 ## Notes
 - It is highly recommended to enable `dry_run` to check if everything works before doing real operations.
 - Backup is done first, then Restore, then Switch profile and followed by Custom script.
-- If one task fails, the flash tool init would exit immediately without doing the remaining operations.
+- If one task fails, the program would exit immediately without doing any more operations.

 ## Warning
 ```
 I am not responsible for bricking someone's cameras.
-DO NOT DISCONNECT POWER when switch firmware operation is going on,
+DO NOT DISCONNECT POWER when switch profile operation is going on,
 this would brick your camera(unless you know how to remove the flash chip and use SPI programmer).
 It is also possible to brick the camera if you corrupt uboot partition with your custom script or you inject dangerous commands into the config file.
 ```